 As an example, if you have a plumbing company with vans and employees, this is how an FSM tech solution would work:

 Definitely!
 The price of FSM software can range from freemium ($0) to upscale solutions that cost more.
 Even if you don’t run a large business, you’ll be able to reach your business goals with these features.
-They can be used by anyone and vary according to the number of users.
+Anyone can use them and vary according to the number of users.

 Based on data from the Bureau of Labor Statistics, field service technicians earn a median annual salary of $57910.
 Among the highest-paid technicians were those in the aircraft and avionics fields, earning over $103,000, while the lowest-paid were small engine mechanics, earning around $25,000.